wp-plugins/genie-wp-favicon/readme.txt

 = 0.4 =

-1. Bugs with the Apple Touch device support fixed - Thanks @MonkeyKing for support
+1. Bugs with the Apple Touch device support fixed - Thanks @MonkeyKong for support
 2. Request for plugin promotion added